ImperialCollegeLondon/R2T2/README.md

 *R2T2* was designed initially to find out the scientific references that a given script using [Solcore](https://github.com/qpv-research-group/solcore5) was benefiting from.
 While useful, this is somewhat restrictive.

-The immediate goal for *R2T2* is to be able to provide a list of all references that a given piece of package is based on (i.e. ALL the `science_reference` markers it contains) and not just those crossed by a particular run of a script using the package.
+The immediate goal for *R2T2* is to be able to provide a list of all references that a given package is based on (i.e. ALL the `science_reference` markers it contains) and not just those crossed by a particular run of a script using the package.

 ## Prior art